Jurager/teams/docs/middlewares.md

 'middleware' => ['ability:articles.edit,App\\Models\\Article,article_id']
 ```

-The middleware resolves model and entity id from route/request, then calls `hasTeamAbility()`.
+The middleware:
+1. Resolves the model class from the second argument.
+2. Finds the entity by the ID provided via route parameter or request input (third argument).
+3. Calls `$user->hasTeamAbility($team, $permission, $entity)`.

 > [!WARNING]
-> If ability middleware cannot resolve entity id or model instance, authorization fails.
+> If ability middleware cannot resolve the entity ID or the model instance (e.g., record not found), authorization **fails**.
+Make sure the entity ID is always present in the route or request for protected endpoints.

+> [!NOTE]
+> Disabling auto-registration (`teams.middleware.register = false`) lets you register the middleware under custom aliases in your application's `bootstrap/app.php`.